prb28/vscode-amiga-assembly/README.md

 ## New in 0.22
 - Build sequence review with output displayed
 - Selection of display format for variables
+- Add a "Run current file" launch configuration
+- Able to change the filename from GENCOP
+- Add command to download the example project workspace
+- Automatically download binaries
+- Right click to add a memory dump in the watch window
+- Include files reference/autocomplete
+- Provide standard vscode tasks
 - Bug fixes

 ### Other features